 - Artists’ Market, Handmade Provisions, and Food Court: Online Application

 - Shrimp & Grits Vendors: Download Application (PDF)

 Q: Can you point me to the restroom?

 A: Restrooms are located throughout the festival.
-Specifically, on the south-end of the Riverfront Lawn, along Riverview Dr. near the Main Lawn, by Skeet House Stage, near Craft Brew Fest, in the Kids’ Zone, behind The Cottage Shop on Pier Rd., and at the Airport for shuttle bus pick-up & drop-off.
+Specifically, on the south-end of the Riverfront Lawn, outside the wharf restrooms, by Skeet House Stage, behind Doc’s Snack Shop, in the Kids’ Zone, behind The Cottage Shop on Pier Rd., and at both the Museum & Airport for shuttle bus pick-up & drop-off.

 Q: What if it rains?

 A: We expect beautiful weather; however, the festival is a rain or shine event.

 Q: What if I have any other questions?